 Looking at the debt as money owed ….and knowing how hard it is to earn the money is very discouraging for me.
 However … I found that looking at the list as “mere numbers that needed to be knocked back to zero” turned the burdensome mountain into a rather “fun” game… a challenge to be overcome with my usual zest.
 When I finally “killed” all debts I was ecstatic.
 No more chains …just freedom.

-So you can imagine my absolute frustration when I recently found myself responsible for a rather large amount of unexpected payments.
+So you can imagine my absolute frustration when I recently (July 2018) found myself responsible for a rather large amount of unexpected payments.

 Thinking of the money owed and how incredibly difficult it is to generate an income when you are in a weak emotional and mental state, can be overwhelming, but God and I are a majority.
 When I am weak He is strong.
 I am fortunate to have very supportive siblings and a few very close very committed close friends.